 def my_function(): print('Hello world!')

-We can import this module in another script, but you need to make sure the two files are in the same directory.
+We can import this module in another script, but you must ensure the two files are in the same directory.
 To import the module, use the following command:

 This imports the entire module and makes it available to the rest of the program under the name